lhartley870/battleship-wars/TESTING.md

     * If the player enters a row number that is not between 1 and 10 (inclusive), they will receive a message informing them that they must enter a row number between 1 and 10 and they will be prompted to enter a row number again.

     ![View of wrong column entries in live application](/readme-documents/application-screenshots/wrong-column-entry.png)
-    * As shown in the screenshot above, if the player accidentally enters a symbol, a number, nothing or a letter that is not within A to J (inclusive) as the column letter, they will receive a message informing them that they must enter a collumn letter between A and J. It does not matter if the user enters an uppercase or lowercase letter as the code will automatically convert the entry to uppercase.
-If the user has a valid row entry but an invalid column entry, the user will only be asked to enter another column entry, not their entire guess.
+    * As shown in the screenshot above, if the player accidentally enters a symbol, a number, nothing or a letter that is not within A to J (inclusive) as the column letter, they will receive a message informing them that they must enter a column letter between A and J. It does not matter if the user enters an uppercase or lowercase letter as the code will automatically convert the entry to uppercase.
+If the user has a valid row entry but an invalid column entry, the user will only be asked to enter another column entry, not their entire guess, minimising user frustration.

     * The entering of an incorrect row number entry or column letter entry does not therefore crash the game, enabling the user to be confident that if they make a mistake, they can continue with the game.